 Share on Instagram

-Post this caption with a photo — a photo of you, the flyer, or anything that shows you are Lumbee and care about this vote.
+Post this caption with a photo β a photo of you, the flyer, or anything that shows you are Lumbee and care about this vote.
 Tag @LumbeesUnited so we can share it.

-03 — Request a yard sign
+03 β Request a yard sign

-A yard sign in your yard — or your neighbor's yard, your cousin's yard — keeps the message visible every day before June 23.
+A yard sign in your yard β or your neighbor's yard, your cousin's yard β keeps the message visible every day before June 23.
 Request signs for yourself and for any friends, family or neighbors willing to put one up.

 Request yard signs

-Every sign that goes in a yard is a conversation starter — and a reminder to every Lumbee driving by that June 23 is coming.
+Every sign that goes in a yard is a conversation starter β and a reminder to every Lumbee driving by that June 23 is coming.
 Request signs for yourself and for any friends, family or neighbors willing to put one up.

-Where to put them: Your front yard · a family member's yard · a neighbor willing to display one · anywhere visible along roads in Robeson, Hoke, Scotland and Cumberland Counties.
+Where to put them: Your front yard Β· a family member's yard Β· a neighbor willing to display one Β· anywhere visible along roads in Robeson, Hoke, Scotland and Cumberland Counties.

-04 — Contact your tribal chairman and council member
+05 β Contact your tribal chairman and council member

-The most powerful thing you can do right now — beyond voting NO on June 23 — is contact your tribal chairman and your council member directly and demand answers about the concerning $3.6M profit land flip deal.
+The most powerful thing you can do right now β beyond voting NO on June 23 β is contact your tribal chairman and your council member directly and demand answers about the concerning $6.8M land flip deal.
 This is your tribal government.
 You pay for it.
 You have every right to answers.
-Keep your message respectful and factual — stick only to documented public records.
-Do not make accusations.
-Ask questions and demand a response before the June 23 vote.
+Ask them to call for a full independent investigation.
+Learn why this investigation is needed β

 The ground rule: Every word you write or say should be something you can back up with a deed record or published article.
 Be firm.
 Be respectful.
 Be factual.
-A respectful, documented question is far more powerful than an angry accusation — and it protects you legally.
+A respectful, documented question is far more powerful than an angry accusation β and it protects you legally.

 Tribal Chairman John Lowery